An SEIR network epidemic model with manual and digital contact tracing allowing delays: Numerical Illustrations

 Figures \ref{fig:heatmaps_M_small_R0} reveals that for a baseline reproduction number of $R_{0}=1.5$, achieving $R_{M}=1$ is feasible with $p_{M}\approx 0.8$ and no tracing delay, provided that $\alpha=50\%$.
 If the network transmission increases to $75\%$, the tracing delay must be confined to a maximum of two days, or $p_{M}$ must be elevated to at least $0.6$ to reach $R_{M}=1$.

-To conclude, manual contact tracing is only effective if a large fraction of contacts are traced and the tracing delay is short, but it cannot alone reduce $R_{M}$ below 1 if $R_0$ is larger than 2 say.
+To conclude, manual contact tracing is only effective if a large fraction of contacts are traced and the tracing delay is short, but it cannot alone reduce $R_{M}$ below 1 if $R_0$ is larger than e.g. 2.